mramospe/reactions/README.md

 This package provides functionalities to define and handle reactions and decays.
 Elements involved in these processes can be customized given a user-defined class and data-base.
-A bulitin implementation of the [PDG](https://pdg.lbl.gov) database of particles and nuclei is included.
+A bulitin implementation of the [PDG](https://pdg.lbl.gov) database of particles and the [NuBase](http://amdc.in2p3.fr/web/nubase_en.html) database of nuclei is included.

 The Reactions package allows to define a work with trees of processes among different elements.